 So leaking every last little bit of software is going to somewhat dampen the mood but that is just the tech circles we live in.
 Joe public will not care that some nerds found some code a few days before Apple talked about the phone.
 It wont stop hundreds of thousands of people watching the live stream, and it won’t dampen sales.

 What you are really mad at is someone told you what you’re getting for Christmas.
 The outcry against publications like 9to5mac thats have “ruined Apple workers hard work” a few days before the event is laughable.
-Getting mad at leaks in a publication for doing so is like getting mad at rain clouds because you want to have a garden party.
+Getting mad at a publication for doing so is like getting mad at rain clouds because you want to have a garden party.

 Lets not forget most of the information was leaked a long time before that, bundled inside the HomePod firmware.
 Yet everyone was ok with that, it showed us almost everything about the phone bar a few details.
 Yet not so when this new leak rolls around, unveiling some interesting titbits but nothing revolutionary – it’s not as if they were going to put a headphone jack back in the phone!